Yashavanth-L/yashavanth/README.md

 - 🌱 I’m currently learning Data Analysis and Machine Learning Technologies
 - 💞️ I’m looking to collaborate on AR & VR technology
 - 📫 How to reach me yashvanthyuvi8055@gamil.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/him anyways with Mr.
 - ⚡ Fun fact: ...

 <!---
-thewrongman/thewrongman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+This Yashavanth/yashavanth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->